SHL Mechanical Comprehension Test

 Many employers use these tests as part of their hiring process in order to find the top candidates for graduate schemes, internships, or full-time positions within the company.

 During the test, candidates are given 10 to 15 minutes to answer 15 to 18 questions in total.
 It can be taken online and in person.
-It’s worth noting that some employers may require you to take the test twice (once online and once on location) to ensure your score is genuine.
+It is worth noting that some employers may require you to take the test twice (once online and once on location) to ensure your score is genuine.
 While it is similar to mechanical aptitude tests, it does have some unique key differences.

 • Depicts machinery and tools instead of theoretical scenarios

-• Each question is multiple choice
+• Each question is in multiple-choice format

 • Cannot change already submitted answers